malbolgee/handson/README.md

 ### Including the sniffer module

-For this project, we'll use a custom module that can comunicate with the esp32 board, sending commands and managing reponses.
+For this project, we'll use a custom module that can communicate with the esp32 board, sending commands and managing responses.
 Because of that, we need to include this module in the compilation process to generate the ```.ko``` file module file that will later be loaded into the kernel.

-Lets begin copying the Sniffer code to the kernel directory
+Let's begin copying the Sniffer code to the kernel directory

 ```sh
 $ cp ~/kernel
 $ cp -r -p ~/aosp/device/devtitans/handson/kernel/modules/sniffer-module .
 ```

-Now, lets edit the kernel compiling configuration file to add our module
+Now, let's edit the kernel compiling configuration file to add our module

 ```makefile
 FILES=""